 "I've wanted that for a long time.
 I last had a crack at the points race in the world championships in 2012, Gate said.
 "It was my 4-year-old boys' birthday yesterday so it was nice to make it worthwhile.'

 Deal worth more than 100 million euros

-Kane has decision to make after Tottenham and Bayern reportedly reach agreement on transfer
+Kane has decision to make after Tottenham and Bayern reportedly reach agreement on transfer nine games this weekend.

-LONDON, Aug 10, (AP): Harry Kane has a career-defining decision to make.
+LONDON, Aug 10, (AP): Harry Kane has a career-defining decision goalkeeper.